intelligence38000/android-docs/src/pages/plugins/overview/location-layer.md

 If a `null` location engine is provided, you are responsible for updating the location position manually using `LocationLayerPlugin#forceLocationUpdate(@Nullable Location location)`.

-### Enabling or disabling the LocationLayerPlugin
+### Enabling or disabling the `LocationLayerPlugin`

 There is a single method to either enable or disable the plugin:

 - `LocationLayerPlugin#setLocationLayerEnabled(boolean isEnabled)`
-- When disabled, this method will hide the icon showing the user location and cease map camera animations from occurring.
+- When disabled, this method will hide the icon showing the user location and stop map camera animations from occurring.
 - The plugin is enabled by default.

-### Showing the user location with RenderMode
+### Showing the user location with `RenderMode`

 `LocationLayerPlugin#setLocationLayerEnabled()` has now been replaced with `LocationLayerPlugin#setRenderMode(@RenderMode.Mode int renderMode)`.
 This new method is not in charge of enabling or disabling the plugin.
 If you change the render mode while the plugin is disabled, nothing will happen with regard to how the location is rendered.